jrief/django-formset/docs/source/geographic-data.rst

 	        blank=True,
 	    )

-Since we want to configure the map editor, we need to configure the widget for our ``map`` field when creating a form for this model:
+Out of this Django model, we can create a model form class.
+The only part when now have to configure is the widget for the ``map`` field.

-.. django-view:: churches_model_form
+.. django-view:: church_model_form
 	:caption: forms.py
 	:hide-view:

 	from django.forms.models import ModelForm
-	from formset.geomap.controls import (
-		PointEditor, PolylineEditor, PolygonEditor, MultiPolygonEditor
-	)
-	from formset.widgets.geomap import GeoMapWidget
 	from testapp.models import ChurchModel

 	class ChurchModelForm(ModelForm):